Woutitit/woutitit.github.io/practice-session-ideas.md

 - Transcribe a passage or song in MuseScore

 ## Synth
-- Make a patch in a synth
+- Choose a synth and make a patch
   - Bendy lead with a vibrato macro (Examples: [A](#) [B](#))
 - Follow and document a synth tutorial
   - Diva (Examples: [A](https://www.youtube.com/watch?v=2f0gBVX2zS4))

 ## Vsts
+- Choose a VST and learn/play with it
-- Learn how to do/trigger articulations (and other techniques) in a VST
+  - Check how to do/trigger articulations (and other techniques) in it
 - Follow and document a VST tutorial

 ## Piano